 8. Find One Course And Stick With It

-Moving from one course, one song, one practice pattern to another with know structure will kill motivation, not provide a sustained feeling of accomplishment and likely end your learning.
+Moving from one course, one song, one practice pattern to another with no structure will kill motivation, not provide a sustained feeling of accomplishment and likely end your learning.

 Pick one course or one series of teaching and stick with it.
 If you are looking for inspiration to get you started, I wrote an article on all the free (and I mean FREE, no cost) places you can learn with structure here Where To Learn Guitar With Structure For Free Online.